nathan-j-brenner/express-sample/readme.md

 templates are stored on the server jade uses block syntax: jade thinks the indented tag should be within the tag above it.
-If you indent, then you don't have to write in the closing tag. add classes with dot syntax or inside parenthesis to add to project: npm install jade --save
+If you indent, then you don't have to write in the closing tag. add classes with dot syntax or inside parenthesis to add to project: npm install jade --save, then mkdir src/templates